BetaNYC/NYC-CIF/Assignments/W01-Research-Digital-CB.md

 We need you to make a list of each committee & task force.
 For example, [CB4 does a great job](http://www.nyc.gov/html/mancb4/html/committees/wpe.shtml) at listing the committees, their members, and the functions of the committee.
 Not all community boards are that well thought out.

 Your task is to compile a list of the Committees & Task Forces.
+If you can, compile this list as a table within the same google doc you've been working on.

 | Name | Type | URL |
 | --- | --- | --- |